📈

 In order to graduate Manager RemoteU: managers need to have:

-1. Learned the IC-level and manager-level WSPro frameworks on this sheet
+1. Learned the IC-level and manager-level WSPro frameworks on

 2. Mastered the skills to implement the frameworks (as evaluated by their deliverable)